awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [No-Side JavaScript and the serverless revolution (UtahJS)](https://www.youtube.com/watch?v=LIGpu7Bbfr8) - Talk by Ryan H. Lewis about the serverless revolution at UtahJS conference 2017.
 - [Develop serverless apps with AWS Lambda and Azure Functions](https://vimeo.com/208056992) - Raj Wilkhus talk on how to use AWS Lambda and Azure Functions to develop serverless applications.
 - [Who’s in charge of automated security](https://thenewstack.io/lori-macvittie-f5-networks-whos-charge-automated-security/) - Podcast about automated security in a serverless world.
+- [Does serverless have a place in DevOps?](https://thenewstack.io/serverless-abstract-architectures-place-devops/) - Podcast about serverless computing in a DevOps context.

 ## Amazon AWS resources